chclayto/chclayto/docs/index.md

 ## Home

 Hello all, this my official space for scientific related business (second to LinkedIn).
-I hope this answers many of the most frequently asked questions that
+I hope this answers many of the most frequently asked questions that will make future business a little less strangerlike.

 ### About me

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I have metriculated the status of being a student at the very fine institution of California Polytechnics State University (San Luis Obispo), through hard work and dedication.
+I graduated early from high school

 ```markdown
 Syntax highlighted code block